Should I feed pollen substitute to my bees?

 Especially troubling to me is a colony that has nothing to eat but sugar mixed with pollen substitute.
 Hungry bees will eat the substitute in order to get the sugar, but they may have no need for the substitute.
 This is especially true of older bees that are no longer nurses.
 They don’t need an infusion of protein in their diets, and research suggests it isn’t good for them.
 Consequently, if you must feed your bees, some of the food should be free of pollen substitute.
 Don’t force feed your bees something they don’t need.

-Personally, I do not feed pollen substitute.
-I did one year, mostly so I could learn and write about it.
-My bees did build up earlier, but then I had to feed them.
-In truth, those colonies did fine, but ultimately no better or worse than any other year.
+Personally, I only feed pollen substitute if I think there’s a need.
+When I do feed it, my bees build up earlier, but then I have to feed them much more.
+In truth, the colonies do fine but, by summer, they are no better or worse than colonies that weren’t fed.
 Based on my own observations and comments from others, I think the bees often discard most of the pollen substitute just like any other hive litter.
-When beekeepers say their bees “take” it, I often wonder if they didn’t take it and dump ita fitting end to such a meal.
+When beekeepers say their bees “take” it, I often wonder if they didn’t take it and dump it—a fitting end to such a meal.